humbertobasurto/The_Sharpe_Ratio/README.md

 Analyzing Facebook and Google Stock Using Sharpe Ratio simply click on the file with .ipynb, the other files are the datasets and images used in project

+click on the ipynb file to see the data analysis